emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-Specifies the request method of the super user authentication request.
+Specifies the request method of the superuser authentication request.